WesH0use/AWS_Developer_Notes/APIs_Development.md

 In the JSON policy documents, look for policies related to AWS KMS access.
 Review statements with "Effect": "Allow" to check if the user or role has permissions for the kms:GenerateDataKey action on the bucket's AWS KMS key.
 If this permission is missing, then add the permission to the appropriate policy.

 In the JSON policy documents, look for statements with "Effect": "Deny".
 Then, confirm that those statements don't deny the s3:PutObject action on the bucket.
 The statements must also not deny the IAM user or role access to the kms:GenerateDataKey action on the key used to encrypt the bucket.
 Additionally, make sure the necessary KMS and S3 permissions are not restricted using a VPC endpoint policy, service control policy, permissions boundary, or session policy.

+**You have a three-tier web application consisting of a web layer using AngularJS, an application layer using an AWS API Gateway and a data layer in an Amazon Relational Database Service (RDS) database.
+Your web application allows visitors to look up popular movies from the past.
+The company is looking at reducing the number of calls made to endpoint and improve latency to the API.
+What can you do to improve performance?**

+_**Enable API Gateway Caching**_

+You can enable API caching in Amazon API Gateway to cache your endpoint's responses.
+With caching, you can reduce the number of calls made to your endpoint and also improve the latency of requests to your API.
+When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.
+API Gateway then responds to the request by looking up the endpoint response from the cache instead of making a request to your endpoint.
+The default TTL value for API caching is 300 seconds.
+The maximum TTL value is 3600 seconds.
+TTL=0 means caching is disabled.